 Flowers in the vegetable garden can improve biodiversity and reduce the incidence of pests.
 There are plenty of flowers that can be planted throughout the vegetable garden, but here are my six favorite flowers chosen for their ability to support vegetable crops.

-If you have an ever-expanding collection of homegrown herbs, ‘101 Easy Homemade Products for your Skin, Health & Home’ will walk you through simple instructions for turning fresh herbs into personal care products that nurture your health and wellbeing.
+‘101 Easy Homemade Products for your Skin, Health & Home’ offers simple instructions for turning your homegrown, fresh herbs into personal care products.

 Comfrey is a powerhouse in the garden–attracting pollinators and beneficial insects, providing medicinal value, and enriching soil with nutrients.
 Here are seven ways comfrey can fertilize the soil for healthier and more abundant crops.